Robust Reasoning Benchmark: Methodology

-\textbf{Context Saturation Protocol} For our contextual overload experiments, we construct input contexts by simulating multi-turn mathematical problem-solving sessions.
-To ensure the distractors are domain-relevant, we use synthetically generated math questions paired with chain-of-thought solutions generated by the \texttt{tiiuae/Falcon-H1R-7B}~\cite{falcon_h1r_7b}.
-Prior to injection, we sanitize these distractor trajectories by stripping their internal \verb|<think>| tokens.
-This domain-specific noise occupies 75\% of each target model's maximum context window (e.g., up to 750K tokens for three frontier models).
-For closed-source APIs, we leverage provider-native context caching mechanisms to execute these high-volume evaluations~\cite{prompt_cache_google, prompt_cache_anthropic, prompt_cache_openai}.
-This domain specific noise is generated once and reused across all models.

-\textbf{Evaluation Metrics} We evaluate the robustness of each model using two primary metrics. \textbf{Problem-Solving Accuracy:} The percentage of final mathematical answers evaluated as strictly correct (extracted via the \verb|\boxed{}| format using \texttt{math\_verify}~\cite{math_verify} package).
-When evaluating the baseline, we report max token cutoffs as failures, except for sequential cognitive overload where we count max token cutoffs as successes since it can be argued that the model is still reasoning about the last problem when it hits the max token limit.
-For sequential cognitive overload, we search through all \verb|\boxed{}| blocks and count the sample as correct if any of them match the ground truth of the target problem, in case the model outputs answers out of order. \textbf{Reasoning Efficiency:} The token consumption required by the model to reach a final solution, serving as a proxy for the computational friction introduced by the adversarial transformations.
-Discussion of Reasoning Efficiency is deferred to the Appendix~\ref{sec:reasoning_efficiency}.
+\paragraph{Evaluation Metrics.} We evaluate the robustness of each model using two primary metrics. \emph{Problem-Solving Accuracy:} The percentage of final mathematical answers evaluated as strictly correct (extracted via the \verb|\\boxed{}| format using the \texttt{math\_verify}~\citep{math_verify} package).
+We count outputs that reach the maximum token limit as failures.
+For sequential cognitive overload, we search through all \verb|\\boxed{}| blocks and count the sample as correct if any of them match the ground truth of the target problem, in case the model outputs answers out of order. \emph{Reasoning Efficiency:} The token consumption required by the model to reach a final solution, serving as a proxy for the computational friction introduced by the adversarial transformations.
+We defer discussion of Reasoning Efficiency to Appendix~\ref{sec:reasoning_efficiency}.